ministryofjustice/opg-refunds/docs/runbooks/managing_maintenance_mode.md

 aws-vault exec identity -- terraform apply -var container_version=LPA-3470-2e3228e
 ```

-Image tags can be obtained from ECR in the maintenance account
+Image tags can be obtained from ECR in the management account.

 The execution of the CircleCI pipeline will not change the maintenance mode state until maintenance mode is turned off.